 Promotions should not be seen so much as discounts but more as tools for motivating.
 Promotions should be limited and focused.
 Limited in the period or available and focused on the specific product or offer you want to be accepted.
 Incentives can motivate people to action, so remember to leave room in your pricing to allow you to do some promotions and get people to act now.

 Buy-in is less about closing the deal and more about aligning vision and positions.
 You and your client need to be on the same page.
-You are being hired for a reason and your sales pitch should be able to communicate value to your clients.
-Your need to understand your client’s vision and they need to buy-in to your ability to execute on their vision.
+As an event planner, you are being hired for a reason and your sales pitch should be able to communicate value to your clients.
+You need to understand your client’s vision and they need to buy-in to your ability to execute on their vision.
 This buy-in also extends to your staff, vendors, media, etc. Going back to the messages that are effective for marketing events, communicate what is in it for them.

 3 Ways to Showcase Event Planning Skills on Your Resume